Sunny-Qin-0314/11-767-group-YU/labs/lab0-setup/lab0-setup.md

     A: Yes.

     Problem 1: After OpenCV and OpenCV-Contrib was updated to 4.5.3, we lost the connection to the camera.
 We finally found the issue was that our Opencv-Contrib didn't support gstreamer, and the issue was resolved by reinstalling OpenCV-Contrib 4.5.3 with the wheel provided by Taiqi He in slack.
+Current version for OpenCV and OpenCV-Contrib are 4.5.3, numpy currently is 1.19.4.

-    Problem 2: The Mediapipe we installed doesn't contain a module `mp.solutions.drawing_styles`, so we simply deleted those related lines.
+    Problem 2: The latest Mediapipe we installed doesn't contain a module `mp.solutions.drawing_styles`, which is shown in the sample code for using mediapipe.
+We chose to delete those drawing_styles and use the plain drawing functions to draw the hand pose.

-8. Script
+8. Script (same as 'classify_image.py')

 ```Python
 import cv2, os, sys